sedroche/proposals/auth/developer-single-sign-on-across-mobile-services.md

 #### Option 1: Configure OAuth in the Service

-If a Service has the ability to an OAuth provider, use it.
+If a Service has the ability to integrate with an OAuth provider, use it.
 For example, in Keycloak it is possible to use 'Identity Brokering' to defer to OpenShift Auth for who can administer that Keycloak instance.
 See this [Keycloak Identity Brokering Blog Post](https://developers.redhat.com/blog/2017/12/06/keycloak-identity-brokering-openshift/) for details.

 However, with Keycloak this method is limited to only automatically setting up the initial permissions of *all* users who can successfully authenticate.
 There is no permissions mapping between OpenShift roles & Keycloak administration roles.
 Additionally, *any* OpenShift user will be able to sign in to Keycloak.
 Manual configuration is required to only allow certain users access and limit their roles.